 In response to the enforcement of the Cybersecurity Law on June 1, 2017, Japan expressed concern about the enforcement of the said Law at the meeting of the Council for Trade in Services in June 2017.
-At the meeting of the Council for Trade in Services in October 2017, Japan registered the matter concerned as an item on the agenda jointly with the U.S. and expressed concern about the above problems again.
-Japan will continue to closely watch movements in drawing up a bill concerning the Law in the future too and will make a request that foreign companies do not receive unfavorable treatment, in coordination with relevant countries.
+At the meeting of the Council for Trade in Services in October 2017, March, May, October and December 2018, Japan registered the matter concerned as an item on the agenda jointly with the U.S. and expressed concern about the above problems again.
+Japan will continue to closely watch movements in drawing up related bills in the future too and will make a request that foreign companies do not receive unfavourable treatment, in coordination with relevant countries.